Vandal166/Boardis/README.md

 5. Configure **Keycloak**:

-   - Access the Keycloak admin panel.
+   - Access the Keycloak admin panel at http://localhost:8081
    - Log in using:
      ```
      Username: admin